-- 1. We will ensure the alternative provision has undertaken all relevant safer recruitment checks required for their staff and have confirmed that in writing to us - 2.
-Have appropriate policies in place to keep our children safe whilst attending and have shared those policies with us where necessary - 3.
-Record that we have made these enquiries before our young person attends.
+- 1. We will adhere to the guidance in KCSiE 2024 paragraph 171 where we place a pupil at an alternative provider, we continue to be responsible for the safeguarding of that pupil and should be satisfied that the placement meets the pupil's needs - 2.
+We will ensure the alternative provision has undertaken all relevant safer recruitment checks required for their staff and have confirmed that in writing to us - 3.
+Have appropriate policies in place to keep our children safe whilst attending and have shared those policies with us where necessary - 4.
+Record that we have made these enquiries before our young person attends